celery/celery/docs/userguide/periodic-tasks.rst

     CELERY_TIMEZONE = 'UTC'

-Using a :class:`~datetime.timedelta` for the schedule means the task will be executed 30 seconds after `celery beat` starts, and then every 30 seconds after the last run.
+Using a :class:`~datetime.timedelta` for the schedule means the task will be sent in 30 second intervals (the first task will be sent 30 seconds after `celery beat` starts, and then every 30 seconds after the last run).

 A crontab like schedule also exists, see the section on `Crontab schedules`_.

+Like with ``cron``, the tasks may overlap if the first task does not complete before the next.
+If that is a concern you should use a locking strategy to ensure only one instance can run at a time (see for example :ref:`cookbook-task-serial`).

 .. _beat-entry-fields: